 We could learn a thing or two from this unclean spirit.
 Imagine how our lives might be changed if we would allow ourselves to be stirred up by the words of Jesus, if we would boldly tell everyone we know that he is the Holy One of God!
 Imagine how our lives might be changed, if we were to live in obedience to Christ’s authority, instead of depending on our own wills, our own ways of doing things.
 But there is a difference between the witness of an unclean spirit and the witness Christ calls us to bear.

-On Friday, I attended the funeral for a man who had died behind our house the week before.
-As I visited with members of his family, it became clear that this man had been troubled by unclean spirits of his own.
+His name was Alec, and the first trip I ever made to Willmar was to attend his funeral six years ago this week.
+As I visited with members of his family, it became clear that Alec had been troubled by unclean spirits of his own.
 His whole life had been a battle, his father told me.
 He fought the unclean spirits of alcohol dependence and drug addiction.
-The unclean spirit of despair tormented him.
+The unclean spirit of thinking he was not good enough, and the demon of despair tormented him.

-We now know that the evidence we saw of a struggle in our driveway was not because two people had been in a fight.
+We eventually learned the evidence of a struggle in our driveway was not because two people had been in a fight.
 It was the struggle of one man who became disoriented, who could not find his way out of the corner he’d worked himself into.
-It was a man fighting with himself, and with the unclean spirit that took away his last shred of hope.
+It was a man fighting with himself, and with an unclean spirit taking away his last shred of hope.

-Yet, he professed faith in Jesus Christ.
+Yet, Alec professed faith in Jesus Christ.
 He believed that Jesus had died to save him, and he had claimed that salvation promise for himself.
-So how did he end up as a news headline?
+So how did he end up in our driveway?
 I think the answer lies in the distinction those fishermen in Capernaum found between their scribes and the authority they heard in Jesus’ voice.

 There is a difference between knowing about Jesus and knowing him.
 There is a difference between being informed by scripture and being transformed by the Living Word of God.
-THe man who died in my driveway may have been a believer, but he never let go of the unclean spirits that tormented him, or trusted Christ’s authority to make him into a new creation.
-He never let Christ transform him.
+Alec may have understood Jesus was the Son of God, but he never fully trusted Christ’s authority to make him into a new creation.
+He never crossed the threshold to let go of the unclean spirits that tormented him, to let Christ transform him.

-As we approach this Table, you have an opportunity to rid yourself of any unclean spirits that trouble you.
+But today, you have an opportunity to rid yourself of any unclean spirits that trouble you.
 You have an opportunity to claim Christ’s authority over your life, and to be transformed into his likeness.
 It might not happen as “immediately” as things seemed to happen in the gospel of Mark, but if you are willing, you can be changed into an ever more perfect reflection of the image of God.
-Let us pray.